obsidian-community/obsidian-theme-template/README.md

 # Obsidian Community Theme Development Template

 Press `Use this template` to use this template for your Obsidian theme!

-Are you interested in something more basic?
+> **Note**: Are you interested in something more basic?
 Check out the [Obsidian Sample Theme](https://github.com/obsidianmd/obsidian-sample-theme).

 ## Get started
 - [Guides for Obsidian Theme Designers](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/for+Theme+Designers)